 14 Top-Rated Things to Do in Bourton-on-the-Water

-It’s impossible to feel stressed in Bourton-on-the-Water.
+It's impossible to feel stressed in Bourton-on-the-Water.
 Dubbed the Venice of the Cotswolds, this lovely town oozes English charm.
-From picturesque bridges spanning the River Windrush to stone-roof cottages dating to the 15th century, this fairy-tale village is captivating.
-No wonder it’s been voted one of England’s prettiest villages.
+From picturesque bridges spanning the River Windrush to stone-roof cottages dating to the 15th century, this fairy-tale village is captivating and packed with fun things to do.
+No wonder it's been voted one of England's prettiest villages.

-Photographing its immense beauty isn’t the only thing to do in this idyllic place.
-Whether you’re hoping to make your way through a maze, enjoy high tea by a river, or see one of the world’s first cars, there is a bevy of fun to be had in Bourton-on-the-Water.
+Photographing its immense beauty isn't the only tourist activity to keep visitors occupied in this idyllic place.
+Whether you're hoping to make your way through a maze, enjoy high tea by a river, or see one of the world's first cars, there is a bevy of fun to be had in Bourton-on-the-Water.

-You won’t likely be the only tourists in town.
-Tour buses unload in this tiny village, which is one of the best small towns in England, especially during summer.
-If you’re hoping for a quieter trip, visit in spring instead — you’ll be rewarded with optimal weather and smaller crowds.
+Tour buses unload in this tiny village, especially during summer.
+If you're hoping for a quieter trip, visit in spring instead — you'll be rewarded with optimal weather and smaller crowds.

 Be sure to check out these helpful ways to get from London to the Cotswolds, located just 84 miles northwest of London, before you leave.
 And plan your trip with our list of the best things to do in Bourton-on-the-Water.

-1. Peek Inside an Old Caravan at the Cotswold Motoring Museum & Toy Collection
+1. Visit the Cotswold Motoring Museum & Toy Collection

 Car buffs will be greatly rewarded by a visit to Cotswold Motoring Museum & Toy Collection.
 Opened in 1978, the museum was the mastermind of avid collector Mike Cavanagh.
 He purchased the Old Mill to display his vast collection of old motoring signs, motor bikes, and historic cars.

 In 1999, the museum was sold to the CSMA club (a.k.a.
 Boundless).
-They transformed the space into the impressive, seven-gallery fun zone you’ll find today.
+They transformed the space into the impressive, seven-gallery attraction you'll find today.
 A tribute to the history of 20th-century motoring, the museum includes cars, caravans, enamel signs, and other memorabilia.

 Wander through the Blacksmith's Workshop to get a feel for the trade's progression — from creating anvils to distributing motorcycles and cars.
 There's even a funky section called Paved Paradise, which offers multiple throwbacks to the 60s and 70s.